Character Search

 So basically, if the Avengers did nothing, the male Dire Wraiths would either have fled the planet or been killed (and as it ends, they are killed, but the Avengers defeat some females as well).

-That said, this is Roger Stern, so we're going to get a good story.
-And that means some downtime.
+That said, this is Roger Stern, so we're going to get a good story with some nice continuity references, like the Dire Wraiths using the "Rocketeers" that they used circa ROM #21.

 Some shirtless downtime.